giomasce/asmc/README.md

 disk, damage the hardware and whatever.
 I only run it on an old otherwise unused laptop that once belonged to my grandmother.
 No problem has ever become apparent, but care is never too much!

-If you use macOS you can build the `boot_*.x86` files, but not `boot.iso`, because I did not find a reasonable way to install `grub-mkimage` on macOS.
-If you use Windows or any other operating system, nothing will work.

 ### How to interpret all the writings